frankling2020/react-chatgpt/README.md

     It is designed to be user-friendly and easily accessible to users with different technical backgrounds.
 To use the application, users may first follow the <a href="https://platform.openai.com/account/api-keys">link</a> on the first page to fetch their OpenAI API key which will be memorized before pressing the reset button, and paste the text to the form.
 After submitting the form, the original text will be rendered on the left side of the window, people may read some when they are waiting for the results from ChatGPT.
 After receiving the ChatGPT response, the browser will directly highlight the keywords in the original text and summary and compute the Jaccard similarity with respect to the keywords' appearance in the original text and summary.
 </p>
 <p>
-    For people who know nothing about Jaccard similarity, the basic rule is that the result with Jaccard similarity below 0.8 may include some fabricated information.
+    For people who know nothing about Jaccard similarity, the basic rule is that the result with Jaccard similarity below 0.7 may include some extra/fabricated information.
 </p>

 <div align="center">